Dry January is becoming a common New Year’s Resolution, but quitting alcohol for a month can be a difficult task for some people.

 Drinking three or more alcoholic drinks in an evening can temporarily raise blood pressure.
 And long-term binge drinking can see it increase to an unhealthy level.

-After three to four weeks, your blood pressure will start to reduce.
+After three to four weeks, you’ll experience another one of the benefits of Dry January – your blood pressure will start to reduce.

 By maintaining steady blood pressure, you can reduce the risk of any related health problems in the future.